Gemaur01/Hospital-Records-2021-2024-Analysis/README.md

 The analysis focuses on two key objectives:

-- Predicting hospitalization costs based on patient demographics and medical conditions.
+- Analyzing cost drivers and resource utilization.
 - Analyzing trends in hospital admissions and treatments over time.

 ---